mattriley/agile-avatars/README.md

 This is a hobby project I decided to double as an experiment in writing a web application in JavaScript without the aid of a framework like React or Angular.
 Such an approach is often referred to as frameworkless, or vanilla JavaScript.

-DISCLAIMER: Some of the approaches used may be unconventional.
+DISCLAIMER: Some of the approaches used are intentionally unconventional.
 Any attempt to emulate these approaches should be done with the unique needs and circumstances of your project taken into consideration.

 ## Table of Contents